Guide

 - Credentials in scripts -- SMTP passwords end up hardcoded in

--Credentialor stored inPSCredentialobjects - No OAuth2 -- Gmail and Outlook require OAuth2 for programmatic access; Send-MailMessage only supports basic auth
+-Credentialor stored inPSCredentialobjects - No OAuth2 -- Gmail and Outlook require OAuth2 for programmatic access; Send-MailMessage only supports basic auth, and Microsoft retired Basic Auth for Exchange Online in October 2022

 - Provider lock-in -- SMTP settings differ per provider; switching means rewriting connection code